 - Go offline for some time

 This might sound too simple to be true, but for me, it works.
 It forces me to let go and not overload my brain.

 Don't forget step five.
-This is the key element to the approach.
+This is the crucial element of the approach.
 By walking away from things, you give your brain some breathing space.

-If you continued to work on the rest of your list, you would most definitely get a burn-out sooner than later.
+If you continued to work on the rest of your list, you would probably get a burn-out sooner than later.

-Disclaimer: This article is the result of having another inspiration overload.
+Disclaimer: This article is the result of another inspiration overload.

-I can't tell you how often I had a great article idea, but because my brain was doing too much at once.
-The ideas just disappear.
+I can't tell you how often I had a great article idea because my brain was doing too much at once.
+The ideas disappear.

 You have no way of getting that idea back, and no, this doesn't mean it was a shit idea.

 It just means your brain decided that other ideas had priority.
 This often happens when you mix personal ideas during working hours.
 Since you will force working ideas to be more important.